nus-cs3203/course-website/index.md

   </div>
 </div>

-# Welcome to the project wiki for CS3203
+# Welcome to the Project Wiki for CS3203

 In this wiki, you will be able to find all the information / resources related to the CS3203 project.